cschpc/student-cluster-competition-2024/Training/14-final-training/exercises/NAMD_installation_stepbystep.md

 ## 8. Document your steps

-In the terminal, you can see your command history with the `history <n.o of commands>`.
+In the terminal, you can see your command history with the `history <Number of commands>`.

 Run the command to see the commands you did to achieve a working installation, and save the listing to a file, or into GitHub, so that you can easily reproduce the process or to show it to a judge.